Xor0v0/awesome-zero-knowledge-proofs-security/Circuits Bugs/Soundness/General Logic Bug.md

 ## Introduction

- This type of problem is usually caused by a lack of necessary conditions or limitations in the system's business logic, resulting in system behavior deviating from exxample, no distinguishing leaf nodes and branch nodes in Merkle trees.
+ This type of problem is usually caused by a lack of necessary conditions or limitations in the system's business logic, resulting in system behavior deviating from expectation, no distinguishing leaf nodes and branch nodes in Merkle trees.

 ## Case